nighthawkcoders/APCSA/_posts/2022-06-15-Tri1-introduction.md

         - Push a minor "markdown" change and Verify on GitHub
         - Verify "markdown" change on GitHub Pages
         - Create a new Jupyter notebook and publish to _notebooks directory https://code.visualstudio.com/docs/datascience/jupyter-notebooks

+### Extra Credit
+- Find the flaw Java/Spring project.
+Java Spring project uses Vanta Birds.
+When present on screen, the last element in drop down menu can't be activated.
+This is often referred to as a 'layering problem'.
+- Find the flaw in Java/Spring POM file dependencies.
+Switching to using Java 17 SDK an changing to Java 17 in POM file causes a compiler error.
+Try to negotiate the POM file incompatibility error.
+- Find the flaw in FastPage using VSC and Jupyter.
+In my environment when editing Jupyter Notebook (ipynb file), I often receive many Output errors.
+They seem benign, but are annoying.